khulnasoft/lint-hook/README.rst

     </a>
     <br clear="all" />

-Ivy custom pre-commit hook
+Startai custom pre-commit hook
 ==========================

-This repo has a collection of pre-commit hooks that are custom to Ivy.
+This repo has a collection of pre-commit hooks that are custom to Startai.

 Installation
 ------------